ycpcs/cs497-spring2019/lectures/lecture05.md

   - Observe network traffic as you refresh the ```Victim's``` browser.
 Take a screenshot.
 - To reset the iptables: ```sudo iptables -F```
 - [iptables man pages](https://linux.die.net/man/8/iptables)

+### In Class Exercise (part 2)
+- In this exercise we will be using ettercap to perform ARP poisoning.
+Ettercap is a comprehensive suite for man in the middle attacks.
+- You can install ettercap on your VM bu using -```sudo apt-get install ettercap-text-only```
+- The goal of the second part of the lab is to sniff unsecured user authentication and to become familiar with ```tcpdump``` and ```ettercap```. ```tcpdump``` is a command lline network analyzer alternative to Wireshark.
+In this lab, we will only need the attacker and the victim (client) VM's to be running.
+- ```ip r | grep default``` will provide you with indormation about the default gateway.
+- Extensive information aregarding ```tcpdump``` can be found [here](https://www.tcpdump.org/manpages/tcpdump.1.html)

+- **Steps**
+1. From the attacker's VM, open a terminal window and start monitoring any ARP request and replies.
+Use the following command: ```sudo tcpdump -n -i <interface_name> arp```.
+Depending on the network traffic, you might begin see a few ARP requests for other machines.
+2. Still from the attacker's VM, open a second terminal and start monitoring traffic between our victim and the rest of the Internet.
+Use the command: ```sudo tcpdump -n -i <interface_name> tcp and port 80 and host <victim_ip_address> -s0 -A -c 1000```.
+3. In a third terminal window enter the following command ```sudo ettercap -T -M ARP /<victim_ip_address>// /<router_ip_address>//```.
+This will ask ettercap to redirect packets from victim to server through your router first.
+It will then replay those packets on to the correct MAC address so that neither host notices that ettercap is stealing these packets.
+4. On the Victim's VM open up firefox and navigate to [http://aavtrain.com/](http://aavtrain.com/).
+5. Login to [http://aavtrain.com/](http://aavtrain.com/) with **fake** username and password.
+Record what you have used.
+6. Review the output from the second terminal on the attacker's VM.
+Can you find the sniffed HTTP username and password used to login into the website?
+If you cannot find the username and the password in the payload, feel free to use wireshark to point you to the right packet.
+Take a screenshots of the compromised data.
+7. Back to the victims VM's, using the browser navigate to [www.facebook.com](www.facebook.com) and try to sniff the user login information.
+Explain what happens and provide a brief explanation.
+8. Shutdown ettercap by pressing 'q'.

+### Report
+- Screenshots from both parts of the lab along with any information you would like to share.
+- Awnser the following:
+1. What were two things you learned from this lab?
+2. Research and submit a link to a tool that we can install on our Linux machine to detect ARP poisoning.